 Management will retain broad discretion in the allocation and use of the net proceeds of this offering.
 Factors that may impact the allocation of the proceeds set forth herein include the nature, size and type of acquisitions that we may pursue or a more rapid expansion of our operations than we currently plan.
-For example, if we were to expand our operations more rapidly than our current plans, a greater portion of the proceeds would likely be used for the construction and expansion of facilities, working capital and other capital expenditures.
-Alternatively, if we were to engage in an acquisition that contained a significant cash component, some or all of the proceeds would be used for that purpose.
 Pending specific utilization of the net proceeds as described above, we intend to invest the net proceeds of the offering in short-term investment grade and United States government securities.